Search: 1577 results

 David was thirsty and said, "How I wish someone would give me some water to drink from the cistern in Bethlehem near the gate!"

-So the Three elite warriors broke through the Philistine ranks, drew some water from the Bethlehem well that was next to the city gate, and brought it back to David.
-But he refused to drink it.
-Instead, he poured it out in the LORD's presence,
+So the three elite warriors broke through the Philistine forces and drew some water from the cistern in Bethlehem near the gate.
+They carried it back to David, but he refused to drink it.
+He poured it out as a drink offering to the Lord

 Now let me give you some advice as to how you can save your life and your son Solomon's life.